webkom/admissions/README.md

 ## Runnings LEGO and this repository in parallel

 > When working in development you want to have LEGO running (both frontend and backend).
-This allows you to create a oAuth application from the settings menu in the webapp.
+This allows you to create an OAuth2 application from the settings menu in the webapp.

 You need a total of **4 terminals**(or shells if you like).

 ### Terminal 1

-Run LEGO by following the [README here](https://github.com/webkom/lego/blob/master/README.md)
+Run LEGO by following the [README here](https://github.com/webkom/lego#readme)

 ### Terminal 2

-Run LEGO-WEBAPP by following the [README here](https://github.com/webkom/lego-webapp/blob/master/README.md)
+Run LEGO-WEBAPP by following the [README here](https://github.com/webkom/lego-webapp#readme)

 ### Terminal 3